- Check in Settings -> General -> About to see what Version the device is currently running.

 Sign in to iTunes and App Store on the child's device

 - For iTunes and App Store, sign in using the child's Apple ID.
+(Note.
+This normally happens automatically when you sign them in to iCloud.

 - Make sure that iTunes password and parental authorisation is required for every iTunes/App download and that In App Purchases is disabled.